niketanpansare/model_zoo/caffe/vision/lenet/mnist/README.md

   2. Download nn library and SystemML.jar  in the current directory.
 (This step will not be required when PR is merged and you install SystemML through pip)
   3. Invoke pyspark shell: `pyspark --master local[*] --driver-class-path SystemML.jar`

+## Training using Caffe models on Lenet

+The below script also demonstrates how to save the trained model.

 ```python
 # Download the MNIST dataset
 from mlxtend.data import mnist_data